microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 ---
-title: Advanced Remote UI concepts
+title: Advanced *Remote UI* concepts
-description: A walkthrough of more advanced Remote UI concepts
+description: A walkthrough of more advanced *Remote UI* concepts
 date: 2022-7-20
 ---

 # Setting up the project
-In this walkthrough, we will go over advanced Remote UI concepts by incrementally modifying a tool window that shows a list of random colors:
+In this walkthrough, we will go over advanced *Remote UI* concepts by incrementally modifying a tool window that shows a list of random colors:

 ![Random colors tool window](colors-tool-window.png "Random colors tool window")

+We will discuss:
+- How multiple *async commands* executions can run in parallel and how to disable UI elements when a command is running.
+- How to bind multiple buttons to the same *async command*.
+- How reference types are handled in the *Remote UI* data context and its proxy.
+- How to use an *async command* as an event handler.
+- How to disable a single button when its *async command*'s callback is executing if multiple buttons are bound to the same command.
+- How to use WPF types, like complex brushes, in the *Remote UI* data context.
+- How *Remote UI* handles threading.

-This walkthrough is based on the introductory [Remote UI](remote-ui.md) article and expects that you have a working VisualStudio.Extensibility extension including:
+This walkthrough is based on the introductory [*Remote UI*](remote-ui.md) article and expects that you have a working *VisualStudio.Extensibility* extension including:
 1. a `.cs` file for the command which opens the tool window,
 1. a `MyToolWindow.cs` file for the `ToolWindow` class,
 1. a `MyToolWindowContent.cs` file for the `RemoteUserControl` class,